-To improve the quality of education through planning a structured, sequenced, adaptive and rigorous curriculum in each area.
+To continue to improve the quality of education through planning a structured, sequenced, adaptive and rigorous curriculum in each area.
 Impact will be seen through students making progress so that they achieve consistently high levels of success across more of the qualifications they take.

-To ensure the school has a positive impact on students in terms of behaviour, rewards, attendance and safeguarding, enabling students to achieve their best possible outcomes.
+To continue to ensure the school has a positive impact on students in terms of behaviour, rewards, attendance and safeguarding, enabling students to achieve their best possible outcomes.

-To consistently promote extensive personal development of students at REACH
+To continue to consistently promote extensive personal development and character values of students at REACH